 In Starry Night Enthusiast, Pro and Pro Plus you can choose which information fields are displayed when you point the cursor at an object.
-See
+See "Heads-Up Display (HUD) Options" on

-"Heads-Up Display (HUD) Options" on page 62 for more details.
+"Heads-Up Display (HUD) Options" or page 62 for more details.